AdobeDocs/workfront.sv-SE/help/quicksilver/maestro/architecture/create-record-types.md

    Du kan börja hantera fält och poster på posttypssidorna.

-   Alla som har tillgång till Workfront kan nu visa och redigera importerade posttyper och deras information. <!--this will change with permissions-->
+   Alla som har tillgång till Workfront Planning kan nu visa och redigera de importerade posttyperna och deras information. <!--this will change with permissions-->

 <!--## Connect record types with object types from another application

 You can connect a record type and an object type from another application.
-This creates a read-only record type in Workfront planning that corresponds to the object type in the other application.
+This creates a read-only record type in Workfront Planning that corresponds to the object type in the other application.

-For example, you can create record types by connecting Workfront planning record types with Workfront projects.
-As a result, the Workfront project object type is imported into Workfront planning as a read-only record type.
+For example, you can create record types by connecting Workfront Planning record types with Workfront projects.
+As a result, the Workfront project object type is imported into Workfront Planning as a read-only record type.
 By default, the record type is named "Workfront Project." (********************)has this name changed?
 Lusine wanted to change it at some point***********)

 You can import the following objects from the following applications: